-The Nominating and Compensation Committee, in response to requests of consultation from the Board of Directors, nominates candidates for Directors, appoints and dismisses Representative Directors, appoints and dismisses the President, promotes, demotes and dismisses Executive Officers, and reports on individual compensation for Directors and Executive Officers, etc.
+The Nominating and Compensation Committee, in response to requests of consultation from the Chairperson of the Board, nominates candidates for Directors, appoints and dismisses Representative Directors, appoints and dismisses the President, promotes, demotes and dismisses Executive Officers, and reports on individual compensation for Directors and Executive Officers, etc.

-In order to ensure its independence, the Nominating and Compensation Committee has a total of seven members, five of whom are Outside Directors, and two of whom are executive directors.
+In order to ensure its independence, the Nominating and Compensation Committee has a total of six members, four of whom are Outside Directors, and two of whom are executive directors.
 The Committee is chaired by an Outside Director.